brainless-afk/Binary_Stereo_Matching/README.md

 Rectified stereo images from http://vision.middlebury.edu/stereo/data/ .

-Use the config file to change parameters before running.
+Use the config file to change parameters of the binary stereo matching algorithm before running.